Facundo-Wehrli/JS_Practise/README.md

-# Projects to learn and practise JavaScript 🧉 #
+# Simplee Projects to learn and practise JavaScript 🧉 #